Franklin Woodland Trails

 [email protected]

-Our town trail system began with a letter to the Board of Education in 1959 and then in the Fall of 1972 Kenneth Mays, Principal and Carroll Swam, 6th-grade teacher at Franklin Elementary School surveyed the land...
+Our town's trail system began with a letter to the Board of Education in 1959, laying the foundation for what would become the Franklin Woodland Trails.
+In the fall of 1972, Kenneth Mays, Principal of Franklin Elementary School, and Carroll Swam, a 6th-grade teacher, surveyed the land to begin transforming it into a natural space for learning and recreation.

 Whether you are a business or a visitor, come experience Reisterstown!